Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Pfeiffer Big Sur State Park / Andrew Molera State Park

 Both parks have camping.
 I stayed the night in the campground at Pfeiffer Big Sur.
 This was more like camping.
-No internet (barely any cellular along the whole of Highway One), token-operated showers, but good size sites set amount the redwoods.
+No internet (barely any cellular along the whole of Highway One), token-operated showers, but good-sized sites set among the redwoods.
 There is also a Lodge in Pfeiffer with 61 guest rooms.
-Even on a weekday in May, the campground filled up so reservations are suggested.
+Even on a weekday in May, the campground filled up, so reservations are suggested.

 Nepenthe Restaurant